 English | español

-Building credit without a Social Security number can be quite difficult, but it isn't impossible.
+Building credit without a Social Security number can be difficult, but it isn't impossible.
 Credit card issuers can't require you to provide a Social Security number.

-The tricky thing is that not all credit card companies allow the use of an ITIN to apply for a credit card.
+Unfortunately, not all credit card companies allow the use of an ITIN to apply for a credit card.
 This means you will need to do some research to learn which companies allow you to use your ITIN.

 To keep your secured card (and credit!) in good standing, always pay your balance off on time and in full.
 Once you have a good payment record on your secured credit card, you may qualify for a regular, unsecured credit card.